Travel by Design-

 “If you’ve got a hobby we’ve got a tour”

 Dayaway Travel Club

-Meeting is February 7 @ 10am in the Satellite Beach Pelican Park Clubhouse
+is March 7 @ 10am in the Satellite Beach Pelican Park Clubhouse

 Located at 1495 A1A.
-Travel Club Meetings now feature Travelogue Slide Shows
+Travel Club Meetings.
+The Travel Desk

 (Groups usually choose one location for transfers)

 Free travel consulting by CTC (Certified Travel Counselor) And Cruise, Tour and Vacation